 |

-Befogged in error (the error of believing that matter can
+Befogged in error (the error of believing that matter

-the mists disperse, or as they melt into such thinness that we perceive the
+as the mists disperse, or as they melt into such thinness that we perceive the

 divine image in some word or deed which indicates the true idea, the supremacy